 And with reactive maintenance, technical work is performed when needed, but inevitably comes with the high cost of unscheduled downtime.

 The premise of predictive maintenance is that constant monitoring of an asset’s condition and performance allows maintenance to be performed when, and only when, it is necessary to prevent problems.
 Let’s dive into all the ways this approach can benefit organizations that use PdMs.

 Fewer equipment failures

-Avoiding machine failures, predictive maintenance also reduces the actual time required to repair or recondition plant equipment.
+By avoiding machine failures, predictive maintenance also reduces the actual time required to repair or recondition plant equipment.

+When condition monitoring sensors detect something wrong, technicians can fix the problem before the damage gets bigger.
 The average facility leveraging predictive maintenance can reduce the mean time to repair (MTTR) by 60%.

 Increased asset lifetime